ipstone/public_delmh_ssa/lib/README.md

 - Uses the deleted base as the REF (and the bases after)
 - Uses '-' as the ALT to signal the deletion

 **Note**: These convention differences are handled in the code modifications.
-Serena's R code has been modified to incorporate this one base difference.
+The original code has been modified to incorporate this one base difference.

 ## Usage